 27. GOVERNING LAW AND VENUE.
-The performance of the Parties, and any judicial or arbitration proceedings, shall be construed and governed in accordance with Hong Kong, CHINA, excepting its laws and rules relating to conflict of law.
+The performance of the Parties, and any judicial or arbitration proceedings, shall be construed and governed in accordance with Wyoming, USA excepting its laws and rules relating to conflict of law.
 Neither (i) the United Nations Convention on Contracts for the International Sale of Goods, (ii) the 1974 Convention on the Limitation Period in Contracts for the International Sale of Goods (hereinafter referred to as the “1974 Convention”), nor (iii) the Protocol Amending the 1974 Convention held at Vienna, Austria, on April 11, 1980, apply in any manner to the interpretation or enforcement of Seller’s Offer, or buyer’s Order.